Skip to main content

 Step 3: Select and submit the names of those individuals providing letters of recommendation on your behalf.

-Step 4: Complete the GRE and send to WCU using the school code 5897.
+Step 4: Per the current requirements, complete the GRE and send to WCU using the school code 5897.

 Special Considerations

-Speech Language Pathology practice requires certain aptitude, abilities, and skills to ensure success and client safety.
+Speech Language Pathology practice requires certain aptitude, abilities, and skills to ensure clinician and client success and safety.
 Students accepted into the program must attest to meeting these essential functions.

 Information for International Applicants